 The content of Building Blocks is challenging since author Gary Parker takes the time to explain the scientific evidence for each piece of evidence.
 In this book, he has narrowed his investigation to evolutionary problems in the realm of life science, rather than including geology, physics, and all other areas of science.
 Thus, the science is more approachable than if, for instance, he were writing about astrophysics.
 Still, it would probably help if students have already studied some biology and chemistry before reading this book lest they be overwhelmed with too much unfamiliar science.
 While the content of this book might be intimidating, Parker uses frequent diagrams, photos, and illustrations that are immensely helpful and are often lacking in other books written on this topic for a teen or adult audience.

 The book is divided into three units with a number of chapters in each.
 The first unit, “Biological Change: Darwin vs. Design,” begins with the fundamentals of genetics, species, variations, and mutations, contrasting Darwinian explanations with both the scientific evidence and a creationist interpretation.
-Parker writes from a biblical perspective and includes scriptural references and explanations, demonstrating their support for the scientific facts.
+Parker writes from a young-earth biblical perspective and includes scriptural references and explanations, demonstrating their support for the scientific facts.

 The second unit, “Patterns in Structure and Development,” addresses questions regarding topics such as reproduction, embryonic development, homologous structures, vestigial structures, and classification.